Strong gravitational lensing

 Strong gravitational lensing is a gravitational lensing effect that is strong enough to produce multiple images, arcs, or Einstein rings.
 Generally, for strong lensing to occur, the projected lens mass density must be greater than the critical density, that is $\Sigma_{cr}$.
 For point-like background sources, there will be multiple images; for extended background emissions, there can be arcs or rings.
 Topologically, multiple image production is governed by the odd number theorem.

+Discovery

+Albert Einstein published the first theory of strong gravitational lensing, "Lens-Like Action of a Star by the Deviation of Light in the Gravitational Field", in 1936.
+It was later found that he had derived the basics of this theory as early as 1912, before he had finished his theory of general relativity.
+At the time he published his 1936 paper, Einstein believed it unlikely that strong gravitational lensing would be observed, even though the basic premise of light bending had already been proven in 1919 by Arthur Eddington.
+He only published his paper under encouragement from Rudi W. Mandl.

-Strong lensing was predicted by Albert Einstein's general theory of relativity and observationally discovered by Dennis Walsh, Bob Carswell, and Ray Weymann in 1979.
-They determined that the Twin Quasar Q0957+561A comprises two images of the same object.
+Strong gravitational lensing was first observed in the Twin Quasar Q0957+561 by Dennis Walsh, Bob Carswell, and Ray Weymann in 1979 when they determined that the Twin Quasar Q0957+561A comprises two images of the same object.
+Their findings would later be substantiated by Nathaniel Carleton, Frederick Chaffee, and Mark Davis's observations taken using the Multiple Mirror Telescope Observatory.

 Observations

 Most strong gravitational lenses are detected by large-scale galaxy surveys.

 Galaxy lensing

 A light source passes behind a gravitational lens (point mass placed in the center of the image).
 The aqua circle is a source as it would be seen if there was no lens, white spots are the multiple images of the source.

 The foreground lens is a galaxy.
 When the background source is a quasar or unresolved jet, the strong lensed images are usually point-like multiple images; When the background source is a galaxy or extended jet emission, the strong lensed images can be arcs or rings.
 As of 2017, several hundred galaxy-galaxy (g-g) strong lenses have been observed.
 The upcoming Vera C. Rubin Observatory and Euclid surveys are expected to discover more than 100,000 such objects.